 Compare this result with this video showing the sample run without apple cider vinegar.
 In this video, you can see some detachment of the cholesterol deposits from the glass jar, no doubt due mechanical agitation.
 But, the majority of the egg yolk remains adhered to the glass.
 In this sample, debris from the “plaque” swirled in the water.
 In a living system, these particulates would be referred to as emboli which can float downstream and block smaller arterioles and create ischemia (diminished blood flow) or infarction (cell death) of structures fed by the blood vessels.
 Emboli are a common cause of stroke.
 The experiments with lesser concentrations of ACV showed incomplete removal of cholesterol deposits by 7 hours, which were ACV concentration related, meaning that the 1 oz sample removed more of the cholesterol than the 1 tablespoon sample (videos not uploaded).

-Can apple cider vinegar dissolve cholesterol lining arteries in the human body?
+Could the relationship between apple cider vinegar and lower cholesterol follow similar lines, with ACV dissolving cholesterol lining arteries in the human body?
 It would be simple to run a scientific experiment to study people before and after they are “treated” with a regimen drinking dilute apple cider vinegar once or twice a day for varying periods of time.
 Noninvasive doppler ultrasound exams could assess any interval change in the plaque burden over time.

 My gut tells me, in more ways than one, that the dilute ACV should be drank on an empty stomach.
 I suspect that if the ACV is taken while eating a fatty meal, such as in a salad dressing, the dissolving capacity of the acetic acid may be reduced.
 My suggestion would be to drink a glass of dilute apple cider vinegar on an empty stomach once or twice a day.
 I see no reason why the mixture cannot be sweetened with fruit juice or honey or even cinnamon.
 My bet is you’ll feel better quickly!
 In addition, if you are a meat eater or enjoy eating eggs and other cholesterol laden foods, add fermented foods into your diet regularly.